 What about the cost of divorce?
 Can you deduct those when doing your taxes?

 You spent so much time and money hammering out agreements with your ex-spouse when it came to child custody, child support, and the rest of the terms of your case.
 Can you take what it cost you in Attorney’s fees and deduct those from your 2020 taxes next year?

 As of 2018, the answer to that question is no. Attorney’s fees and legal fees in general that you expended to get a divorce could never have been deducted at any point in time, to be fair.
-However, what you could remove were fees that you paid towards an activity that generated income.
-For instance, if you had to pay an attorney to help you draft an order that would pay your spouse maintenance after your divorce, then those legal fees could be deducted from your taxes.
+However, you could remove fees you paid towards an activity that generated income.
+For instance, if you had to pay an attorney to help you draft an order to pay your spouse maintenance after your divorce, those legal fees could be deducted from your taxes.

 Whichever parent has primary custody of your kids can claim the kids as dependent once divorced.

 Once you are divorced, you may be curious whether you or your ex-spouse can claim the children on your taxes as dependents.
 The answer to that question is that whichever one of you has primary custody of the kids will be able to claim the children as dependents on your taxes.
 For the most part, divorced parents have orders in place that name one of them as the primary custodian of the kids.